Thor-tech-of-metal/repo-it-notes/my-notes/Kubernetes/Kubernetes-general.md

 1) A service can be defined as a logical set of pods.
 It can be defined as an abstraction on the top of the pod which provides a single IP address and DNS name by which pods can be accessed.

-1) Pod is a collection of docker containers and its storage inside a node of a Kubernetes cluster.
+2) Pod is a collection of docker containers and its storage inside a node of a Kubernetes cluster.
 There are two types of Pods.
 Single container pod and Multi container pod

-1) Replica Set ensures how many replica of pod should be running.
+3) Replica Set ensures how many replica of pod should be running.

-1) Deployments are upgraded and higher version of replication controller.
+4) Deployments are upgraded and higher version of replication controller.
 Deployments strategy:  Updating, Deleting and Rollback.

-1) A node is a working machine in Kubernetes cluster which is also known as a minion.
+5) A node is a working machine in Kubernetes cluster which is also known as a minion.
 They are working units which can be physical, VM, or a cloud instance.

-1) Kubernetes cluster is a set of Kubernetes nodes.
+6) Kubernetes cluster is a set of Kubernetes nodes.

+7) Namespace provides an additional qualification to a resource name.

 A normal kubernetes *.yml file  has the following sections